valginer0/RAGVenture/DOCKER.md

 # Docker Setup Guide

+✅ **Status: Production Ready** - All runtime issues resolved, works end-to-end with real data.

 This guide explains how to run the RAG Startups project using Docker.
+The Docker implementation has been thoroughly tested and includes comprehensive fixes for HuggingFace client initialization, NumPy compatibility, and local model fallbacks.

 ## Prerequisites